 Zach’s First Alert Forecast: Cooler Air Here to Stay

 GREENVILLE, N.C.
-(WITN) Frost advisory or no frost advisory, you’ll probably see frost Thursday morning as temperatures start even lower than Wednesday morning.
-The wind dies down overnight allowing a layer of ice to form on outside surfaces.
-Cover or bring any plants inside to protect them.
-A few spots close to the Virginia line may see temperatures hit 32°F. Thursday afternoon will be a few degrees higher and a few extra clouds arriving too.
-Thicker clouds Friday morning should keep the frost away for most.
+(WITN) Watch for frost tonight but the threat isn’t anywhere as high as it was last night.
+It will be cold still!
+Clear skies help temperatures fall initially to where we could have 30s by 11 PM.
+Thicker clouds move in overnight helping keep frost away.
+Showers start to arrive by sunrise.

-Rain starts to arrive Friday afternoon.
-Showers will be scattered and not very heavy.
-We’ll get wet, but we won’t see any impressive rainfall totals with this system.
-Showers could still be in the area for first pitch of Game 1 against Liberty at ECU.
-Rain will be on the way out, though.
+Showers will be scattered and on the lighter side.
+Still worth taking the rain gear as you head out the door.
+Rain chances peak around noon and then fall through the afternoon.
+Showers could still be in the area for the first pitch of Game 1 against Liberty at ECU.
 Less than a quarter of an inch is expected with this first round.
 It’ll be a cool and windy Saturday if you’re headed to the Emerald Isle St. Patrick’s Day festival.
 More rain arrives Sunday afternoon likely impacting Game 3 against Liberty.
 Rain continues into Monday with the chance of a brief warm-up.

 Coldest weather is still ahead of us.
-We go from talking about frost to a freeze by the middle of next week.
-Morning temperatures in the 20s aren’t out of the question.
+Another frost is possible Sunday morning with a freeze expected next Tuesday and Wednesday mornings.
+This will be the worst of our cold air and we could see temperatures as low as the upper 20s.
+That would be cold enough to damage plants.

 Friday

-Overcast with rain showers at times.
-High 56F.
+Cloudy with showers.
+High around 55F.
 Winds SE at 5 to 10 mph.
 Chance of rain 80%.

 Saturday